sambilbow/thexrtspace/README.md

 ## Welcome to The XRt Space

-This website is an inclusive space for artists, developers, and creative practitioners working with XR (AR/VR) technologies to share tools & methods, and showcase their XRt!
+This repository holds the Jekyll web files for The XRt Space website.
+The website and associative Discord server [(invite here)](https://discord.gg/p3MmURSBV3) is an inclusive space for artists, developers, and creative practitioners working with XR (AR/VR) technologies to share tools & methods, and showcase their XRt!

-## What is XRt?
-Do we really need another acronym?!
-XRt is any art that uses XR technology as its medium of expression.
-This includes AR/VR technologies that engage any sensory system, with the chief aim of mediating perception (AR) or synthesizing perception (VR).

-Part of this website's reason for existence is to broaden our view of XR as a whole, and consider how it can be used to create rich and expressive sensory experiences beyond the typical visual layering paradigm.